ternandsparrow/natcap-invest-docker/README.md

  --rm \
  -it \
  -v /tmp/output:/workspace \
- ternandsparrow/natcap-invest-docker:1.0.1_3.4.2 # it takes less than 30 seconds to run usually
+ ternandsparrow/natcap-invest-docker:1.1.0_3.6.0 # it takes less than 2 minutes to run usually

 sudo chown -R `id -u` /tmp/output
 # now browse to /tmp/output to see the output files